Feramonics/OSTA/README.md

 # OSTA
-Open Source Technical Analysis

-Open Source Technical Analysis Library for Python
+Open Source Technical Analysis > Library for Python

 It should be ideal for -